rmnavr/hs_study/materials/hs_roadmap.md

 ## Roadmap overview

+Complete these instructions ...
 1. Learn every topic on chapter [Universal pragmatic core](https://github.com/rmnavr/hs_study/blob/main/materials/hs_map.md#Universal-pragmatic-core) of *Haskell map*
 2. Explore the same *Haskell map* to become aware of topics you DON't need to learn (which are everything except Universal pragmatic core)
 3. Learn tooling by steps given below

-And you will be able to:
+... and you will be able to:
 * confidently build well-structured ~2k LOC apps (dive into software design to scale to 10k+ LOC)
 * confidently move to any further (more specialized) direction of your choice